PseudoDevs/IamGhost/bbmd5.md

-Last updated: 2024-04-09 11:18:57
+Last updated: 2024-04-09 11:20:11
-Random Quote: What is dead may never die, but rises again, harder and stronger  -  Words of the Drowned God
+Random Quote: Ted: "My mother is not one-night-stand material!"Barney: "Yeah, you're right.
+It wasn't night and we weren't standing." - Barney Stinson